phetsims/phet-info/ide/sublime-text/eslint-and-sublime-text.md

 # Using eslint through the SublimeLinter plugin

+UPDATE: As of Nov 2024, these instructions are out of date.
+We have upgraded to ESLint 9 which uses the flat config, and have not tested Sublime support for ESLint since then.

 These steps were verified on Ubuntu 16.04 and Mac OS X 10.11 with Sublime Text 3, node 5.3.0 and eslint 2.9.0.
 Other setups and versions are also likely to work.